-If you meter with the camera the light of the brightest highlights, you get a combination of aperture, shutter speed and ISO to correctly expose for these highlights (with the light meter centered at zero).
+If you meter with the camera the light (section 12) of the brightest highlights, you get a combination of aperture, shutter speed and ISO that will treat these highlights as a "correct" exposure for that ISO.

-Thanks to these three values you can obtain an exposure value or EV.
+Thanks to these three values you can obtain an EV100.

 "Meter the light?
 How do I do that Toni?"

-For now I just want you to keep in mind that you have to select the Aperture Priority (A or Av), Shutter Speed Priority (S or Tv) or Manual (M) exposure mode.
+For now I just want you to keep in mind that you have to select the Aperture Priority (A or Av), Shutter Speed Priority (S or Tv) or Manual (M) exposure mode (section 13).
 Either of them is useful.

-Once this is done, select the spot metering mode.
+Once this is done, select the spot metering mode (section 12).
 This mode allows you to accurately meter the light wherever you want.

-In the photo bellow, to correctly expose for the highlights you need to shoot at f/8, 1/160s and ISO 400.
+In the photo below, to correctly expose for the highlights at ISO 400 you need to shoot at f/8 and 1/160s.

-You can find out the EV thanks to the PhotoPills exposure calculator.
+You can find out the EV100thanks to the PhotoPills exposure calculator.
 Simply enter the values of the exposure triangle and the EV will be displayed in the lower results table.

 Repeat the same process for the shadows, and you'll get another combination of aperture, speed, and ISO.
-And therefore, another EV.
-According to the previous PhotoPills screenshot you get a -3 ⅔ EV.
+And therefore, another EV100.
+According to the previous PhotoPills screenshot you get a -3 2/3 EV100.